All Children Can Achieve

 Art, Design, Photography

-Art, Design & Photography gives pupils the opportunity to respond creatively to their experiences and environment, to gain an understanding of other artists’ and photographers’ work and expand visual knowledge.
+Art, Design & Photography gives pupils the opportunity to respond creatively to their experiences and environment, to gain an understanding of other creative practitioners work and expand visual knowledge.

 Key Stage 2 Art and Design

 Pupils will be taught to use a range of materials creatively to design and make.
 Drawing, painting and sculpture will help to develop and share their ideas, experiences and imagination.
-They will develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
+They will develop a wide range of art and design techniques through investigating colour, pattern, texture, line, shape, form and space.

 Encouraged to talk about the work by a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.

-Pupils will learn to develop techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.
+Pupils will learn to develop techniques, including their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.
 Building confidence in drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay]

 They will learn about artists, architects and designers through history to contemporary practice.
 We visit London’s exciting galleries and museums to further enrich art projects.